tesch-ch/berlin_PLR_data/data/eigentumskonzentration/README.md

 # Eigentumskonzentration Berlin 2022
-At the level of planning areas, the proportion of land and soil owned by individual owners (natural persons), community-oriented owners, cooperatives, legal entities, and municipal housing companies is evaluated from the property cadastre.
-Important peculiarities or restrictions for interpreting the data are listed under "Content Description."
+At the level of planning areas, the proportion of land and soil owned by individual owners (natural persons), community-oriented owners, cooperatives, legal entities, and municipal housing companies is evaluated from the property dataset.

 --> It's about "who owns soil"...
 Not who owns which percentage of apartments etc...